-The diagnosis is made based on the medical history and physical examination.
+Plantar fasciitis is diagnosed based on your medical history and physical examination.
 During the exam, your doctor will check for areas of tenderness in your foot.
-Where your pain is situated can help determine its cause.
+The location of your pain can help determine its cause.

 Usually no tests are necessary.
-Your doctor might suggest an X-ray or magnetic resonance imaging (MRI) to make sure your pain isn't being caused by another problem, such as a stress fracture or a pinched nerve.
+Your doctor might suggest an X-ray or magnetic resonance imaging (MRI) to make sure another problem, such as a stress fracture, is not causing you pain.

-Sometimes an X-ray shows a spur of bone projecting forward from the heel bone.
+Sometimes an X-ray shows a piece of bone sticking out (spur) from the heel bone.
 This is called a bone spur.
 In the past, these bone spurs were often blamed for heel pain and removed surgically.
 But many people who have bone spurs on their heels have no heel pain.

-Most people who have plantar fasciitis recover with conservative treatments, including resting, icing the painful area, stretching, and modifying or staying away from activities that cause pain.
+Most people who have plantar fasciitis recover in several months with conservative treatment, including resting, icing the painful area, stretching, and modifying or staying away from activities that cause pain.

 Pain relievers you can buy without a prescription such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve) may ease the pain and inflammation caused by plantar fasciitis.

 Stretching and strengthening exercises or using special devices may relieve symptoms.
 They include:

 - Physical therapy.
 A physical therapist can show you a series of exercises to stretch the plantar fascia and Achilles tendon and to strengthen lower leg muscles.
 A therapist might also teach you to apply athletic taping to support the bottom of your foot.

 - Night splints.
 Your physical therapist or doctor might recommend that you wear a splint that stretches your calf and the arch of your foot while you sleep.
-This holds the plantar fascia and Achilles tendon in a lengthened position overnight and facilitates stretching.
+This holds the plantar fascia and Achilles tendon in a lengthened position overnight to promote stretching.

 - Orthotics.
 Your doctor might prescribe off-the-shelf or custom-fitted arch supports (orthotics) to help distribute pressure to your feet more evenly.

 Surgical or other procedures